Ntuoku: After The Rain

 The crew laughed as Uche narrated the Ntuoku myth.
 “I can’t believe we believed such a thing.”
 Mary laughed.

 “Yeah it sounds stupid but deep in our hearts; I bet we are still afraid.”
-They turned to stare at Uche who had gotten a serious look on his smooth face.
+They turned to stare at Uche who had gotten a serious look on his beautiful face.

 “Who is Afraid?”
 Ifeanyi Bragged “I can come out at any time, I have seen worse things than ‘Ntuoku.’